MasterPNJ/twitterdirectvideodl/README.md

     pip install youtube_dl
     pip install os
 ```
     5. Replace what is marked in config.ini by putting your own keys. ( don't forget to also put your bearer_token line 26 temporarily until the problem is fixed )
-    6. Write your search term on line 58 ( I will make a menu later, this is a temporary method )
+    6. Run the program with : python .\twittersave.py
-    7. Run the program with : python .\twittersave.py
+    7. Use the menu to add, delete, view and/or run the program

 ## Information